-Staff members organising off site activities are responsible for ensuring they have a portable first aid kit and the class First Aid Coolie Bag with them.
+Staff members organising off site activities are responsible for ensuring they have a portable first aid kit and the class First Aid Coolie Bag with them with all the relevant medication for the children in their class in it.
+They are responsible for following the process of getting the Headteacher or Deputy Headteacher to sign the 'offsite visit medical checklist' form which is a record of medication being signed both out and back into school after any trip.
 They are also responsible for reporting any use of the kit and consequent shortage of supplies to the person who is in charge of restocking first aid supplies.